Guest Story: Everest Base camp/ Lobuche peak, Nepal, June, 2016

 Guest: Neve Lahy

-“It was late June, this particular morning was foggy and rainy, and the air smelled exactly how one would imagine the air of the Himalaya to smell.
+“It was late June, this particular morning was foggy and rainy, and the air smelled like tea and cool rain.
 It was cool out and the bells of the yaks were ringing as the yak herder named Pasang readied them for the trek to the base of Lobuche peak (16,210’).
 The climb would be long but I had been waiting to climb this peak for months and I couldn’t wait.
 A picture of Lobuche peak had been my screensaver on my iPhone for weeks before.
 After everyone had finished their morning tea, we set off on foot to Lobuche… After a few hours had passed we reached a massive scree field, the air was thin, given that we were at almost 17,000’, but the air was so fresh that I didn’t find it hard to breathe, it was invigorating.
 We finally reached high camp that afternoon, soaking wet due to the rain, and found our tents already set up for us by the Sherpas.
 I shared my tent with Lilliana Libecki, we played inky pinky and took silly pictures together and as soon as we got cozy in our tents to prepare for the long day of mountaineering that was soon to come, Pasang Sherpa brought us both a mug of hot tea, and not long after that we had dinner brought to us.
 This really touched me.
 These Sherpas, our new friends, were out in the rain and cold making every effort they could to make us comfortable and happy, these men were so lighthearted and never once complained, they only ever said encouraging, positive things, and they always made us laugh.

 That night was one of the most unique experiences to me because as I listened, I was able to hear the sound of rocks and snow crashing down mountain faces.
 I wasn’t scared, I knew I was safe, and it sounded like thunder but the sound was made by the mountains.
 It was something truly amazing to me, I was in sheer awe.